Skip to main content

 While in this program you should document your affiliation on all professional listings and citations, including memberships, presentations, publications and other professional affiliations as follows:

-San Diego State University/University of California, San Diego | Joint Doctoral Program in Public Health (Global Health).
+UC San Diego - San Diego State University Joint Doctoral Program in Public Health (Global Health).

-The two co-directors are the Program Co-directors, to whom all students will report on an annual basis (Annual Progress Evaluation).
-The student will be contacted by the Coordinators to schedule the semi-annual reviews.
+The two co-directors are the program co-directors, to whom all students will report on an annual basis (annual progress evaluation).
+The student will be contacted by the coordinators to schedule the semi-annual reviews.
 Two weeks prior to these review sessions, students will be asked to complete and submit to the coordinators, a progress report (Form 6).

-Members of the Steering Committee for 2021-22 include the following individuals:
+Members of the steering committee for 2021-22 include the following individuals:

 SDSU UCSD